Ubuntu-GNUStep-Remix/iso-builder/README.md

-# Ubuntu GNUStep (Ubuntu Remixes)
+# Ubuntu GNUstep (Ubuntu Remixes)

-A remix of Ubuntu using GNUStep as the desktop environment.
+A remix of Ubuntu using GNUstep as the desktop environment.

 ## Build dependencies